PurpleSoftSrl/azure_devops_app/README.md

 - See and manage your work items
 - See and manage your pull requests

 Follow [this guide](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) to generate a new Personal Acces Token.
-Be sure to select 'All accessible organizations', otherwise the app won't work.
+Be sure to select 'All accessible organizations', otherwise you will have to manually input the organization name.

 # App Downloads